-If you already have an existing ID.me or IRS account, you can access IRS tools and applications by selecting Sign in with ID.me or Sign in with an existing IRS username and completing additional steps.
+If you already have an existing ID.me or IRS account, you can access IRS tools and applications by selecting Sign in with ID.me or Sign in with an existing IRS username, and completing additional steps after signing in.

-For those verifying their identity with ID.me for the first time, you can choose to verify your identity with Self-Service or with a live Video Chat Agent.
-This article explains how to verify for the IRS using self-service.
+If you are verifying your identity with ID.me for the first time, you can choose Self-Service or a live call with a Video Chat Agent.
+This article explains how to verify for the IRS with a Video Chat Agent.

 What you need to verify

-To verify your identity using self-service, you will need:
+To verify your identity with a Video Chat Agent, you will need:

 - Email address

 - Government-issued photo ID (driver's license, state ID, passport, passport card)

 To get started verifying for the IRS:

 - Go to the IRS application login page.

 If you are creating a new account, you must set up multi-factor authentication (MFA) to continue with your verification.
 For instructions to set up MFA, select one of the following MFA methods: